magdesign/PocketVJ-CP-v3/Updating PocketVJ from web CP 2.md

 and we want to move it to: `/home/pi/osc/`

-First we will make the directory:
+So lets make a directory called osc and move the file into it:

 ```
 mkdir -p /home/pi/osc/ && sudo mv /var/www/sync/osc_control.js /home/pi/osc/